Anti-piracy measures in Somalia

-Piracy in Somalia has been a threat to international shipping since the beginning of the country's civil war in the early 1990s.
+Piracy in Somalia had been a threat to international shipping since the beginning of Somalia's civil war in the early 1990s.
 Since 2005, many international organizations have expressed concern over the rise in acts of piracy.
 Piracy impeded the delivery of shipments and increased shipping expenses, costing an estimated $6.6 to $6.9 billion a year in global trade in 2011 according to Oceans Beyond Piracy (OBP).

 According to the German Institute for Economic Research (DIW), a veritable industry of profiteers also arose around the piracy.
 Insurance companies significantly increased their profits from the pirate attacks, as the firms hiked rate premiums in response.
 Since 2013, piracy attacks have decreased in the region due mostly to patrolling by the navies of countries across the world, especially India, China and EU Navfor Operation Atalanta (a joint operation of numerous European navies).

-Anti-piracy measures in historical perspective

-Even so, governments and organizations continue to attempt to address the root causes of piracy instead of deterring pirates with law enforcement measures.
-Through a combination of these measures and changing political climate, piracy off the coast of Somalia is at an all-time low since the peak in 2010–2011.
-However, some scholars maintain that the key to keeping the piracy rate low is through a combination of economic and political solutions that target the root causes of piracy.
+Even so, governments and organizations continued to attempt to address the root causes of piracy instead of deterring pirates with law enforcement measures.
+Through a combination of these measures and changing political climate, piracy off the coast of Somalia was at an all-time low since the peak in 2010–2011.
+However, some scholars maintained that the key to keeping the piracy rate low was through a combination of economic and political solutions that targeted the root causes of piracy.